Unity-Technologies/facial-ar-remote/readme.md

 4. Be sure your device and editor are on the same network.
 Launch the app on your device and press play in the editor.

-5. Set the `Port` number on the device to the same `Port` listed on the `Stream Reader` component of the `Server` game object.
+5. Set the `Port` number on the device to the same `Port` listed on the `Stream Reader` component of the `Stream Reader` game object.

 6. Set the `IP` of the device to one listed in the console debug log.

 7. Press `Connect` on the device.
 If your face is in view you should now see your expressions driving the character on screen.
-*Note* You need to be on the same network and you may have to disable any active VPNs and or disable firewall(s) on the ports you are using.
-This may either be on your computer or on the network.
+*Note* You need to be on the same network and you may have to disable any active VPNs and/or disable firewall(s) on the ports you are using.
+This may be necessary on your computer and/or on the network.
 *Note* Our internal setup was using a dedicated wireless router attached to the editor computer or lighting port to ethernet adaptor.

 ### Issues

-1. Character Rig Controller requires all bones to be set to work correctly.

-2. Character Rig Controller does not support Humanoid Avatar for bone animation.
+1. Character Rig Controller does not support Humanoid Avatar for bone animation.

-3. Animation Baking does not support Humanoid Avatar for avatar bone animation.
+2. Animation Baking does not support Humanoid Avatar for avatar bone animation.